nelson870708/DM-HW2/README.md

 # DM-Case2
-Homework1 in NCTU Digital Medicine
+Project in Digital Medicine in NCTU

 ## Hardware
 The following specs were used to create the original solution.